Elephant Safaris in the Okavango Delta

 So for the opportunity of a lifetime, follow your heart and take a walk with these giants in this exceptional African wilderness, here are 3 camps where you can enjoy Elephant activities while on an Okavango safari:

-When visiting Abu Camp you can enjoy an Elephant Back Safari and experience game viewing from this unique perspective.
-Other options include Walks with Elephant and the opportunity to talk to local researchers about Elephant conservation issues.
+When visiting Abu Camp you can enjoy an Elephant Experience including walks with Elephants and the opportunity to talk to local researchers about Elephant conservation issues.
 In any case, you'll be able to physically interact with herd members and gain incredible insight into their behaviour and personalities.

 Beautiful Abu Camp is located in a private concession in the south-west Delta and features a range of habitats, plentiful water and vegetation plus an abundance of wildlife which includes wild Elephant herds.
 It's the perfect sanctuary for the Abu Herd.

-Activities at Abu Camp include Star Bed sleep-out's with Elephants, Elephant Back Safaris, walks and interaction, game drives, mokoro safaris (traditional canoe rides with a poler / guide), birding and scenic flights over the Delta.
+Activities at Abu Camp include Star Bed sleep-out's with Elephants, Elephant walks, mud baths and interaction, game drives, mokoro safaris (traditional canoe rides with a poler / guide), birding and scenic flights over the Delta.

 You'll be able to see how they take a shower in lagoon waters, search for fruit in nearby trees and use their dexterous trunks to pull leaves from branches.
 You'll be able to interact with these gentle giants while walking at a leisurely pace and later observe them as you enjoy a welcome picnic lunch.